-- Name of expected outcome: This should be a short, unique identifier - Description of outcome: This should describe how and by who the outputs will be used and implemented, and what capacity will be built as a result.
-The description should include as much specific detail as possible - Expected beneficiaries of the outcome: This should describe who this outcome will benefit, as well as the number of beneficiaries (including gendered disaggregated data where applicable) - Date outcome is expected to be observed - How will the outcome be monitored: It is likely that the outcomes will be realised beyond the lifetime of the project, however it is crucial that they be monitored to fully assess the success of the project
+Name of intermediate outcome: this should be a short, unique identifier

+- Description of intermediate outcome: this should describe how the outputs will be adopted, any steps that will be taken to facilitate this and what capacity will be built as a result.
+The description should include as much specific detail as possible - Beneficiaries of the intermediate outcome: This should describe who this intermediate outcome will benefit, as well as the number of beneficiaries (including gendered disaggregated data where applicable) - Date of intermediate outcome to be achieved - The evidence that will be supplied to demonstrate that the intermediate outcome has been achieved successfully (if expected within the lifetime of the project)

-4.1.4.3 Project Gantt chart
+4.1.4.3 Project Gantt Chart

 A Gantt chart should be uploaded to illustrate the project plan as described in the previous sections (4.1.4.1 and 4.1.4.2).
-A Gantt chart is a chart that illustrates the project plan, including the timing of project outputs.
+A Gantt chart is a chart that illustrates the project plan, including the timing of project Outputs.
 This does not need to be in a specific software tool, but should show what will be done, by when and by who throughout the project duration.